|

 cover.
 Subscription rates: $12. per year/U.S., $16 U.S. dollars/foreign

 addresses.
 Sample copies: $6.
-SPITBALL
+SPITBALL welcomes submissions in all

 categories.
 SPITBALL can be reached at PO Box 333, Annville PA 17003.